ramala/test-playwright/README.md

 *Add a GitHub Actions workflow to easily run tests on CI *Install Playwright browsers (default is true)

+By default, Playwright runs Tests in multiple types of browsers.
+Focussed only on Chromium for this assignment.

+*It is advised to download and Install VSCode suitable for your OS.
+*Open VSCode.
+*In VSCode, browse to my <Luma Auto Tests> folder and open it as a folder.
+*This will open the Playwright project in VS Code.

-Browse to the correct root folder use the below command to run tests
+Browse to the correct root folder from terminal use the below command to run tests
 ```
 npx playwright test /pd/ --headed --workers=1    --retries=2
 ```

-By default, Playwright runs Tests in multiple types of browsers.
-Focussed only on Chromium for this assignment.